Sanford B. Dole: President of the Republic of Hawaii

 Lorrin A. Thurston declined to run for the presidency of the Republic of Hawaii, and Dole ran instead, winning election in 1894.
 Dole would serve as the first and only elected president of the Republic of Hawaii from 1894 to 1898.
-Dole in turn appointed Thurston to lead the lobbying effort in Washington, D.C., to secure Hawaiʻi's annexation by the United States.
+The electoral system of the Republic was established by those who had overthrown the monarchy.
+Voting rights were restricted and the electoral process resulted in the consolidation of power within the Republic to the elite of American and European descent.
+As president, Dole appointed Thurston to lead the lobbying effort in Washington, D.C., to secure Hawaiʻi's annexation by the United States.

 Dole's government secured diplomatic recognition from every nation that had recognized the Kingdom of Hawaii, and weathered several attempts to restore the monarchy, including a January 1895 counter-rebellion led by Robert William Wilcox.
 After being defeated, Wilcox and the other conspirators were captured and sentenced to death, but had their sentences reduced or commuted by Dole.
 Queen Liliʻuokalani abdicated and, under duress, swore allegiance to the Republic of Hawaii, declaring, "I hereby do fully and unequivocally admit and declare that the Government of the Republic of Hawaii is the only lawful Government of the Hawaiian Islands, and that the late Hawaiian monarchy is finally and forever ended and no longer of any legal or actual validity, force or effect whatsoever."
 She later provided a more detailed accounting of the events from her perspective in her book, Hawaii's story by Hawaii's queen, Liliuokalani.